Investment insights from Capital Group

 On March 17, the Fed announced a further measure to help companies with short-term funding to purchase commercial paper through a special credit facility.
 Fiscal stimulus may be on the way to help calm markets as well, with news reports suggesting that the Trump administration is pursuing a massive $850 billion stimulus package.

 The bond market is in uncharted territory.
 The 30-year U.S. Treasury yields recently touched yields below 1%, and the 10-year dipped below 0.5% for the first time.
-Against this backdrop, Mike Gitlin, head of fixed income at Capital Group, and Pramod Atluri, a fixed income principal investment officer at Capital Group, discuss fixed income markets and the outlook for interest rates.
+Against this backdrop, Mike Gitlin, head of fixed income, and Pramod Atluri, principal investment officer of The Bond Fund of America®, discuss fixed income markets and the outlook for interest rates.

 We believe the Fed will continue to act to support financial markets and the real economy in the coming weeks and months.
 As 2020 began, the market expected a pretty uneventful year from the Fed.
 Economic growth looked to be improving as U.S./China trade tensions eased and employment growth remained healthy.